 For an artist so often tagged as post-black, Rashid Johnson has a clear eye on blackness.
-And anyone who takes time with "The Dead Lecturer" can delight in his obsessions.
+And anyone who took time with "The Dead Lecturer" can delight in his obsessions.
 He has plenty from which to choose at that.
 The show latches onto real blackness, but also a fully imagined past.
 It claims to describe "the New Negro Escapist Social and Athletic Club."
 The Harlem Renaissance was never like this, not even for James Van Der Zee and Winold Reiss—but it could have been.

 At least in theory, and Johnson mentions more than one relevant theorist.
 His artist's statement, like Carol Szymanski, seeks an audience in the language of dating ads: "Must enjoy race mongering, disparate disconnected thoughts, and sunsets (really).
 Familiarity with the work of Sun Ra, Joseph Beuys, Rosalind Krauss, Richard Pryor, Hans Haacke, Carl Andre, and interest in spelunking the death of identity a plus."
 Johnson's ad sets high standards, but one may find oneself wanting to meet them.
 Besides, one has clues to help.